-In 2016, health and wellness company GenoPalate joined the likes of DNAfit, Vitagene, and GeneFood in offering nutritional insights based on your unique genetic makeup.
-You can take the company’s own DNA test or upload your raw DNA data if you’ve previously taken a test with either 23andMe or AncestryDNA.
+In 2016, GenoPalate, a health and wellness company, introduced a unique approach to nutrition by providing personalized nutritional insights based on an individual’s specific genetic makeup.
+You have the option to take GenoPalate’s own DNA test or upload your raw DNA data if you have previously taken a test with AncestryDNA.

 5 Standout Features of GenoPalate